-Lathe machine is the most common and oldest equipment to be used in industries to cut, groove, drill, and do other machine-related operations.
+Lathe machine is the most common and oldest equipment to be used in industries to turn, cut, groove, drill, and do other machine-related operations into a cylindrical shape.
 As it is a machine, from time to time, there can be problems.

 But that does not mean you need to get a new machine.
 You can overcome those problems.

-If we put them into a list it will go like this-
+If we put the problems into a list it will go like this-

 - Metal lathe chattering